 Find top UX talent today.
 Toptal can match you with the best developers to finish your project.Hire Toptal’s UX Developers

-Listen for a designer who understands how to measure appropriately by selecting the minimum number of subjects needed to gain a valid understanding of the research, as well as a UX designer who understands what they are testing and seeking to understand.
+Look for a UX designer who understands how to measure appropriately by selecting the minimum number of subjects needed to gain a valid understanding of the research, and comprehends what they are testing and seeking to understand.

 What is your approach to making websites and platforms accessible to all user groups, including users with visual, hearing, and motor disabilities?